LeaVerou/lea.verou.me/blog/2025/simple-easy-complex-possible/index.md

 One of my favorite product design principles is Alan Kay’s _“Simple things should be simple, complex things should be possible”_.
 ^[[Kay himself replied on Quora and provided background on this quote](https://www.quora.com/What-is-the-story-behind-Alan-Kay-s-adage-Simple-things-should-be-simple-complex-things-should-be-possible).
 Don’t you just love the internet?]

-I had been evangelizing the principle before I knew about the Alan Kay quote, and have tried to follow it it to nearly everything I have designed in the last 20 years, from end-user apps to programming languages.
+I had been evangelizing it almost verbatim long before I knew I was not the first to coin it.

-However, there is a lot more to it than meets the eye, and applying it well can be nontrivial.
+However, after applying it to dozens of products, languages, and other interfaces over the last 20 years, I have realized that there is a lot more to it than meets the eye.
 As usual, the devil is in the details.
-Keep reading and maybe you won’t have to spend 20 years discovering them for yourself!

 ## Long-Tail UIs { #long-tail-uis }